 Both sides of Noosa's Hastings Street, are now crammed with restaurants, cafes, boutiques and luxury holiday apartments for an indulgent holiday experience.

 Weekend markets abound on the Sunshine Coast.
 Most sell local produce as well as local handcrafts, foodstuffs, apparel, novelties and bric-a-brac.
 But plan to get up early.
-The biggest (and most say the best) are the Eumundi Markets held every Saturday regardless of weather from 6am to about 1pm.
+The biggest (and most say the best) are the Eumundi Markets held every Saturday regardless of weather.
 More than 280 stalls set up in the main street, Memorial Drive.
-Others start at 7am Sundays at Maroochdore, Mooloolaba, and Caloundra.
-If you're the type who won't get up for anyone that early, try to Noosaville Twilight Markets held Fridays from 5.30pm to 9pm.

-The Queensland Air Museum is a real buzz for plane loving kids of all ages, this collection of mostly military aircraft and memorabilia is about the best of its kind in the country.
-The museum collection of 18 complete aircraft includes the oldest Douglas DC3 in Australia and examples of Sea Venom, Meteor and Sabre jets which were once the pride of Australia's Navy and Air Force.
-The museum is a community organisation run by volunteers, and is open daily.
+The Queensland Air Museum located at Caloundra is a real buzz for plane loving kids of all ages, this collection of mostly military aircraft and memorabilia is about the best of its kind in the country.
+The museum collection of complete aircraft includes the oldest Douglas DC3 in Australia and examples of Sea Venom, Meteor and Sabre jets which were once the pride of Australia's Navy and Air Force.
+The museum is a community organisation run by volunteers.

 The Sunshine Coast offers all types of water activities including jet-skis, parasailing, yachting, fishing charters, diving, you can learn to surf take a cruise through the Maroochy Wetlands or Noosa Everglades or just relax on the many beautiful beaches.